uddamvathanak/local_pdf_rag/README.md

 4. **Pull ollama model**: Get the nomic embed text model
       ```bash
       ollama pull nomic-embed-text
+      ollana pull llama3.1 # can be any model that the user want to test
       ```

 3. **Launch the App**: Run to start the Streamlit interface on `localhost`